 You can make up your own mind as to whether this is a valid investment technique here (http://www.artmarcovici.com/rat-traders.).
 You would think that we might have learnt a few lessons from history, on how to avoid the fraudsters but Australians lost $340 million to scammers in 2017, the highest amount since the ACCC has been keeping records.

-Investors in Argyle pink diamonds also have to make sure that they do their research before committing to an investment.
-While information about how to invest in Argyle pinks is freely available, it is important to choose a gemstone of the right colour, weight and clarity and purchase the diamond at the wholesale price.
+Investors in Australian pink diamonds also have to make sure that they do their research before committing to an investment.
+While information about how to invest in Australian pinks is freely available, it is important to choose a gemstone of the right colour, weight and clarity and purchase the diamond at the wholesale price.
 This is a vital part of the process because you make your money (capital gain) when you buy the pink diamond, not when you sell it.

-Argyle Diamond Investments offers you a unique advantage in the purchase process, through the use of their Argyle Diamond Analytics program.
+Argyle Diamond Investments offers you a unique advantage in the purchase process, through the use of their Argyle Analytics program.